Coral Sea Marine Park Advisory Committee

 Russell Gueho (Chair)

-Russell has an extensive background in marine and terrestrial wildlife management (natural resource management) and has held the role of Park Manager for Kakadu National Park and Director Authorisations and Compliance with the DNP.
-Russell brings extensive experience in authorisation and stakeholder engagement.
-He has many years in management and field roles in both strategic and operational settings.
+Russell has an extensive background in marine and terrestrial wildlife management (natural resource management) and has held the roles of Park Manager for Kakadu National Park and Director of Authorisations and Compliance within Parks Australia.

-He has authored several papers on impacts from invasive species, has a species of carnivorous plant (Byblis) named, and successfully published two natural history books on the Kimberley region of Western Australia.
-He has interest in climate change adaptation and management and is keen to support research and monitoring that informs best practice management of Australian Marine Parks.
+Russell has an interest in climate change adaptation and management and is keen to support research and monitoring that informs best practice management of Australian Marine Parks.

 Andrew Hoey